joshrehm/cmake-cpp-template/README.md

 # Modern CMake C++ Template

 This is an opinionated CMake template for C++ development.
-It includes cppcheck and Conan2 support.
+It integrates ninja, cppcheck, conan2, and catch2 support.

 Default compiler flags and preprocessor definitions are provided for the MSVC compiler on Windows.
 However, it should be fairly easy to add GCC or Clang flags by modifying